Yashica: Collaboration with Carl Zeiss and Contax

 In 1979, Yashica introduced a new inexpensive 35 mm consumer SLR, the FX-3, intended for entry-level buyers.
 Designed and manufactured to Yashica specifications by Cosina, the affordable FX-3 still incorporated the C/Y lens mount that would also accept Carl Zeiss T* lenses.
 This simple, lightweight manual-exposure SLR camera sold well, and with minor revisions, stayed in production until 2002.

 Kyocera era

 In October 1983, Yashica Company Ltd. was acquired by ceramics giant Kyocera (Kyoto Ceramics).
 Initially, the merger resulted in few outward changes.
-The manual-focus (MF) FX-103 Program, introduced in 1985, continued the "pairing" tradition of high-end Yashica SLR models with Contax (Contax 159 mm), and was the first Yashica SLR with TTL flash and full programmed exposure capabilities.
+The manual-focus (MF) FX-103 Program, introduced in 1985, continued the "pairing" tradition of high-end Yashica SLR models with Contax (Contax 159 mm), and was the first Yashica SLR with through the lens (TTL) flash and full programmed exposure capabilities.